kubernetes-retired/service-catalog/docs/walkthrough.md

 binding "ups-binding" created
 ```

-After the `Binding` resource is created, the service catalog controller will
+After the `ServiceInstanceCredential` resource is created, the service catalog controller will
 communicate with the appropriate broker server to initiate binding.
 Generally,
 this will cause the broker server to create and issue credentials that the
 service catalog controller will insert into a Kubernetes `Secret`.
 We can check